Diem (digital currency): Currency

-The plan for the Libra token was to be backed by financial assets such as a basket of currencies, and US Treasury securities in an attempt to avoid volatility.
-Facebook has announced that each of the partners will inject an initial US$10 million, so Libra has full asset backing on the day it opens.
-As of January 2020, Libra is said to have dropped the idea of a mixed currency basket in favor of individual stablecoins pegged to individual currencies.
+The plan was for the Libra token to be backed by financial assets such as a basket of currencies, and US Treasury securities in an attempt to avoid volatility.
+Facebook announced that each of the partners would inject an initial US$10 million, so Libra had full asset backing on the day it opened.
+As of January 2020, Libra was said to have dropped the idea of a mixed currency basket in favor of individual stablecoins pegged to individual currencies.

-Libra service partners, within the Libra Association, will create new Libra currency units based on demand.
-Libra currency units will be retired as they are redeemed for conventional currency.

-Initial reconciliation of transactions will be performed at each service partner, and the blockchain's distributed ledger will be used for reconciliation between service partners.
-The intent is to help prevent everyone but members of the Libra Association from trying to extract and analyze data from the distributed ledger.

-In contrast to cryptocurrencies such as bitcoin which use permissionless blockchains, Libra is not decentralized, relying on trust in the Libra Association as "a de facto central bank".
+Libra service partners, within the Libra Association, would create new Libra currency units based on demand.
+Libra currency units would be retired as they were redeemed for conventional currency.
+Initial reconciliation of transactions would be performed at each service partner, and the blockchain's distributed ledger would be used for reconciliation between service partners.
+The intent was to help prevent everyone but members of the Libra Association from trying to extract and analyze data from the distributed ledger.
+In contrast to cryptocurrencies such as bitcoin which use permissionless blockchains, Libra was not planned to be decentralized, relying on trust in the Libra Association as "a de facto central bank".

-In September 2019, Facebook announced that the reserve basket would be made up of: 50% United States dollar, 18% Euro, 14% Japanese yen, 11% Pound sterling and 7% Singapore dollar.

-Libra has considered using coins based on individual national currencies on the network, alongside the basket-based Libra token.
+In September 2019, Facebook announced that the reserve basket would be made up of: 50% United States dollar, 18% euro, 14% Japanese yen, 11% pound sterling, and 7% Singapore dollar.
+Libra considered using coins based on individual national currencies on the network, alongside the basket-based Libra token.
 This was first mooted publicly by David Marcus in October 2019, and by Mark Zuckerberg in his October 2019 Senate testimony.
 The idea was promoted again in March 2020.

-On April 16, 2020, Libra announced plans to create an infrastructure for multiple cryptocurrencies, the preponderance of which will be backed by individual fiat currencies, and said the association was in talks with regulators from Switzerland for a payments license.
+On April 16, 2020, Libra announced plans to create an infrastructure for multiple cryptocurrencies, the preponderance of which would be backed by individual fiat currencies, and said the association was in talks with regulators from Switzerland for a payments license.
 In May 2021, Diem announced that it had withdrawn its application to the Swiss Financial Market Supervisory Authority and said that it would instead seek approval with the US treasury to register as a money services business.

 Diem Association

 Facebook established the Libra Association (later renamed to Diem Association) to oversee the currency, founded in Geneva, Switzerland.
-As of December 2020, Diem Association includes:
+As of December 2020, Diem Association included: